wp-plugins/nimble-portfolio/readme.txt

 = Note for Premium version (1.4.0) users =

-Premium version is upgraded to 2.0.0, any premium plugin purchase from 1st Sep 2013 is eligible to upgrade to version 2.0.0.
+Premium version is upgraded to 2.0.0, any premium plugin purchase from 10 Oct 2013 is eligible to upgrade to version 2.0.0.

 = Upgrade Notice =